Failure of Animal Models

 Just because humans have historically relied on animal experiments does not mean we need to continue to do so.
 Limitations with animal models are encouraging researchers to think outside of the box and develop enhanced research methodologies that focus on humans, not animals.

 How NAVS Helps

 NAVS advocates for better, more humane and human-relevant science through our financial support of the International Foundation for Ethical Research (IFER).
-IFER awards grants to scientists at the earliest stages of their careers who are interested in developing alternatives to the use of animals in science.
+IFER awards grants to scientists at the earliest stages of their careers who are interested in developing alternatives to the use of animal models in science.
 We also recognize the next generation of humane scientists with the NAVS Humane Science Award, presented at the Intel International Science and Engineering Fair.

 NAVS invests in better, more humane science that promises to pay huge dividends in smarter, better solutions for people and animals.
-We extend an open invitation and appeal to all scientists and people who care about the advancement of discovery, innovation and scientific knowledge to work together in ways small and grand to capitalize on every opportunity to replace the use of animals with better, more human-relevant alternatives.
+We extend an open invitation and appeal to all scientists and people who care about the advancement of discovery, innovation and scientific knowledge to work together in ways small and grand to capitalize on every opportunity to replace the use of animal models with better, more human-relevant alternatives.